bergesinstitute/graf-method/book-1-unit-1.md

 nosotros/nosotras somos, (vosotros/vosotras sois), ellos/ellas/ustedes son.
 Yo estoy,
 tú estás, él/ella/usted está, nosotros/nosotras estamos, (vosotros/vosotras estáis), ellos/ellas/ustedes están.*

-> Note: In all Spanish-speaking countries, people differentiate between *tú eres* (informal)
+> In all Spanish-speaking countries, people differentiate between *tú eres* (informal)
 > versus *usted es* (formal).
 However, for the plural version (“you all”) this differentiation
 > only happens in Spain: *vosotros sois* (informal) versus *ustedes son* (formal).
 > In the rest of the world, for “you all,” people always use the formal versión *ustedes son*.